Engelbert107/RAG-Based-QA/README.md

-# RAG-Based Question Answering from PDF
+# RAG-Based PDF Question Answering

 This project implements a Retrieval-Augmented Generation (RAG) pipeline for querying PDF documents in natural language, accessible via a conversational interface built with Chainlit.
 PDF text is extracted, cleaned, and embedded into a ChromaDB vector store.
 At query time, semantically relevant chunks are retrieved and passed to a lightweight LLM (TinyLlama), which generates accurate, context-aware answers grounded in the source documents.